twinters/goofer/README.md

 *Generator Of One-liners From Examples with Ratings*

 This is a framework for generating humour from examples.
-It was created for my master's thesis "Automatic Joke Generation: Learning Humour from Examples".
+It was created for my master's thesis *"Automatic Joke Generation: Learning Humour from Examples"*.

 An implementation of a system relying on this framework is also provided, namely GAG.
 GAG, *Generalised Analogy Generator*, generates "I like my X like I like my Y, Z" jokes from rated examples.